Vyral/base-template/_posts/2022-02-11-why-some-didnt-have-the-best-2021.md

 {% include pullquote.html %}

-The other group may have had the most financially successful year that they’d had in a while, but they had no work/life balance.
+The other group may have had the most financially successful year that they’d had in a while, but they had no work-life balance.
 Many couldn’t imagine maintaining that same pace heading into 2022 and were concerned about burnout.

 **I’d love to hear what your year has been like so far and what you hope to achieve in 2022.** Give me a call or send an email, and I’d be happy to set up a no-obligation strategy session where I can provide you with three strong action steps to take to help you build your business.